tywalch/electrodb/README.md

 ## Get Method to Return null

 1.0.0 brings back a `null` response from the `get()` method when a record could not be found.
 Prior to `1.0.0` ElectroDB returned an empty object.

-# Coming Soon
-- Default query options defined on the `model` to give more general control of interactions with the Entity.